-4. Using only the provided thermodynamic data (or Acyy π T 2), Derive the condition on the applied voltage between electrodes $\Delta E{applied}$ compared to value ΔE{th} (to be determined) for the processes to be thermodynamically favorable at 298 K, when all reactants and products are in their standard state.
+4. Using only the provided thermodynamic data (or question 2), derive the condition on the applied voltage between electrodes $\Delta E{applied}$ compared to a value ΔE{th} (to be determined) for the process to be thermodynamically favorable at 298 K, when all reactants and products are in their standard state.
 Tick the right condition and give the numerical value with 3 decimal places.